isachenko-andrii/Brazilian-E-Commerce-Sales-Inventory-Optimization/README.md

 Thanks to [Olist](https://www.olist.com/) for providing this rich dataset for the data community.
 Special thanks to the [Kaggle](https://www.kaggle.com/) platform for hosting the data.

-Project Status: Completed.
+**Project Status:** Completed.
 Planned future update: Adding RFM (Recency, Frequency, Monetary) analysis for customer segmentation.

-**Project Status:** Completed.

 **License:** MIT License.